decargroup/navlie/README.rst

 Contributing
 ------------
-If you wish to make some changes, create a branch, make your changes, and then make a pull request.
+If you wish to make some changes, fork this repo, make your changes, and then make a pull request.
 Here are some conventions that should be followed:

-- Code style should follow the PEP8 style guide. https://peps.python.org/pep-0008
+- Code style should follow the PEP8 style guide. https://peps.python.org/pep-0008.
+We recommend using `black --line-length 80 .` to format the code.
 - Everything should be type hinted as much as possible.
-Essentially, in the VS Code dark theme, you should not have any white text anywhere.
+Essentially, in the VS Code dark theme, you should not have any white text.

 The goal of this project is to write general algorithms that work for any implementation of the abstract `State`, `ProcessModel` and `MeasurementModel`.
 As such, please give thought to how this could be done to any algorithm you implement.
+As a rule of thumb, code outside of the `navlie/lib` folder should not depend on any of the classes in `navlie/lib`, although sometimes this rule is broken.

 Contributing to the Documentation